 Building codes such as the International Building Code or IBC and the International Residential Code or IRC, are some of the most important components for the building industry.
-Yet, they are some of the most misunderstood parts.
+Yet, they are some of the most misunderstood elements required in an estimate.

 Building codes date back to around 1800 B.C. and continue to be a part of the building industry that we are all a part of.
 The main purpose of building codes is to protect public safety and health in the buildings and structures that we occupy.